 Another light and refreshing take on a salad that’s a lovely solution to what to serve with stuffed peppers.

-This is an allergy friendly side dish where you can quickly drop in some fresh veggies and enjoy.
+This is an allergy-friendly side dish that you can quickly drop in some fresh veggies and enjoy.
 The zestyness makes it just the right accessory to your peppers.

 13. Cheesy Corn Fritters

 Get some fresh corn and fry up some corn fritters brimming with veggies and cheese.

 Can’t you just taste the sweetness of corn with your roasted peppers?
 Now, augment the sweetness subtly with cheese.
 Too much mmm for stuffed pepper sides.

 These little cakes with their sublime crispy edges will have everyone groaning (the good kind) at the table!

 Serene from House of Yumm will have your mouth watering the moment you open her recipe page for these unbelievable treats.

 14. Mixed Green Salad with Feta, Golden Raisins and Almonds

 You know, a simple mixed green salad is worth putting on this list…not because it goes with pretty much anything, but because of what you can put on this salad.